Based on data through August 1, 2020

-Based on both the Texas weekly leading index and U.S. employment numbers from June, which increased by 3.6 percent with respect to May, Texas nonfarm employment could increase 3.4 percent in June.
-If so, the Texas economy could gain around 403,000 jobs in June, surpassing 12.2 million jobs.
-In a span of two months, the Texas economy could recuperate around 604,000 of the 1.4 million jobs lost between March and April.
+Based on both the Texas Weekly Leading Index and U.S. employment numbers from July, which increased by 1.3 percent over June, Texas nonfarm employment could increase 1 percent in July.
+If so, the Texas economy could gain around 121,000 jobs in July, reaching 12.2 million jobs.
+In three months, the Texas economy could recuperate around 596,000 of the 1.4 million jobs lost between March and April.

-As mentioned before, the rebound in economic activity could be hindered going forward by the recent upsurge in COVID-19 cases in Texas.
+As mentioned before, the rebound in economic activity could be hindered going forward by possible upsurges in COVID-19 cases in Texas.
 Further waves of infections can reverse increased mobility and spending, affecting the path to recovery.

 About This Report